Interviewed by Kevin O’Neill

 Catherine Smith is changing how leaders think about diversity: by being an example.
-As Smith says: "Brilliant people change the view from their window.
+As Catherine says: "Brilliant people change the view from their window.
 They don't constantly look at the same thing."

 Her story of resilience, hard work, and achievement had humble beginnings — as a Black female growing up in a Jewish U.S. town.
 From there, she broke through to become vice president at Motorola, then the global leader of legal and human resource functions at Brightstar – where she wore many hats as executive vice president, chief administrative officer, general counsel, and secretary.

-Smith is currently Evoque’s general counsel, chief administrative officer, and corporate secretary, having recently joined the company on the cusp of explosive growth to help drive the corporate culture and long-term success.
-Smith, who speaks often on panels and at conferences about how organizations can support diversity of thought, is also on Tilson Technology’s board of directors.
-Smith’s perspectives have been featured in publications like Modern Counsel and Leaders Magazine.
+Catherine is currently Evoque’s general counsel, chief administrative officer, and corporate secretary, having recently joined the company on the cusp of explosive growth to help drive the corporate culture and long-term success.
+Catherine, who speaks often on panels and at conferences about how organizations can support diversity of thought, is also on Tilson Technology’s board of directors.
+Catherine’s perspectives have been featured in publications like Modern Counsel and Leaders Magazine.

-The diverse business perspective and dose of humanity Smith brings to the global technology and telecommunications stage, helps her break down barriers as a successful Black female executive.
+The diverse business perspective and dose of humanity Catherine brings to the global technology and telecommunications stage, helps her break down barriers as a successful Black female executive.

-Below, Acertitude co-founder and managing partner, Kevin O’Neill, chats with Smith about her techniques to drive organizational change, what’s fueled her success, and why diversity of thought should be in every leader’s thoughts.
+Below, Acertitude co-founder and managing partner, Kevin O’Neill, chats with Catherine about her techniques to drive organizational change, what’s fueled her success, and why diversity of thought should be in every leader’s thoughts.

 1. Widen your view